Russian Roulette Origin, History and Perception in Popular Culture

 The fact is that more than 40 years later, The Deer Hunter remains one of the best movies about the war in Vietnam, alongside titles like Platoon, Apocalypse Now, Full Metal Jacket and Born on the Fourth of July.
 Many experts will even go to such lengths as calling it one of the all-time greats of the art of cinema.
 If you haven’t watched it, we thoroughly recommend it!
 And as of the game of Russian Roulette, we have every reason to believe that it is going to remain a part of pop culture in the years to come and a strong and impacting metaphor for taking unnecessary risk with uncertain outcomes.

 If you get inspired after you watch it and you decide to give a try to the game (hopefully without the deadly part of it) we recommend you to read our article about roulette strategies and tips and smarten up your game with some exciting casino bonuses.
-Then, you can go ahead and visit our page about the best casino promo codes in the UK or you can do it as usual – just by making a first valid deposit.
 Meanwhile, if you would like to try something safer, we recommend you the classic casino roulette game.
 Not sure how to play it?
-You can find all rules of roulette in our full guide.
+You can find the complete rules of roulette in our full guide.

 Frequently Asked Questions